 Inflation Rate in Tunisia averaged 5.26 percent from 1963 until 2021, reaching an all time high of 16.70 percent in July of 1982 and a record low of -1.90 percent in June of 1970.
 This page provides - Tunisia Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Tunisia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Inflation Rate in Tunisia is expected to be 7.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Tunisia to stand at 5.80 in 12 months time.
-In the long-term, the Tunisia Inflation Rate is projected to trend around 6.00 percent in 2020, according to our econometric models.
+Inflation Rate in Tunisia is expected to be 5.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Tunisia Inflation Rate is projected to trend around 5.00 percent in 2022 and 5.20 percent in 2023, according to our econometric models.